-From the date of acquisition on January 17, 2013, Nason has contributed \$15,113 of revenue and a net loss of \$1,255 to the Company.
+From the date of acquisition on January 17, 2013, Nason has contributed \$23,055 of revenue and a net loss of \$1,233 to the Company.
 If the acquisition had occurred on January 1, 2013, management estimates that the consolidated revenue for the Company and consolidated net income would not be materially different.
 In determining these amounts, management has assumed that the fair value adjustments, determined provisionally, that arose on the date of acquisition would have been the same if the acquisition had occurred on January 1, 2013.

 The fair values of the net identifiable assets were determined provisionally at March 31, 2013.
-The fair values of the net identifiable assets will continue to be reviewed and may be adjusted during the one-year measurement period to reflect any new information obtained about facts and circumstances that existed as of the acquisition date.
+The fair values of the net identifiable assets was finalized during the year and no adjustments were made to reflect any new information obtained about facts and circumstances that existed as of the acquisition date.